Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Methods

 We interviewed 24 live-streamers (L1–L24) active on major Chinese platforms including Laifeng, MoMo, YY, Douyin, and Huajiao.
 Participants ranged in age from 21 to 34 and came from diverse gender, educational, and geographic backgrounds (see \autoref{tab:my_label1}).
-About two-thirds (n=15) were full-time streamers, while the remainder worked part-time due to unstable income.
+About two-thirds (n = 15) were full-time streamers, while the remainder worked part-time, supplementing their unstable streaming income with jobs in nail salons, barbershops, massage parlors, supermarkets, electronics factories, or as fitness instructors, models, and salespeople.
 We also interviewed 13 MCN practitioners (M1–M13) from seven companies spanning different stages of organizational development, including startups, growth-stage firms, and mature MCNs (see \autoref{tab:my_label2}).
 Their roles included executives (n=5), managers (n=6), and technicists (n=3), with one participant holding a hybrid manager-technician position.
 Executives made strategic decisions; managers coordinated scheduling and performance; and technicists provided technical support and training.
-We intentionally sampled ~\cite{campbell2020purposive} participants across a range of employment statuses, platform types, MCN development stages, and institutional roles to reflect the common experience of China’s live-streaming industry.
-By including voices from both workers and MCNs, our study design aims to surface not only individual experiences but also broader structural patterns of visibility, precarity, and control.
+We also interviewed seven former live-streamers (F1–F7) who had previously been affiliated with MCNs and had left the live-streaming industry (see \autoref{tab:my_label3}).
+It is noted that F1 and F7 initially left their MCNs to stream independently without any MCNs for a while before ultimately exiting the industry.
+F5 had switched between two MCN companies prior to departure.

+As of December 2023, approximately 15.08 million individuals in China have adopted live-streaming as their primary occupation, with 57.1\% citing economic income as their main motivation for entering the industry.
+68\% of professional live-streamers report average monthly incomes below 3,000 RMB (Approximately \$420) \cite{people2024livestreamer, cpla2024livestreamer}.